MobilityLab/TransitNearMe/README.md

 ## Instructions

-The code is written in Python (Django) with a Javascript front end using Leaflet for map layers, and MapBox for map tiles.
-It uses schedule data from GTFS, along with real-time predictions from various real-time APIs including NextBus.
+The code is written in Python using Django.
+The front end is Javascript with Leaflet for map layers, and MapBox for map tiles.
+Schedule data comes from GTFS, along with real-time predictions from various real-time APIs including NextBus and Connexionz.

 [Background details and instructions for use](http://mobilitylab.org/2011/12/05/transit-near-me-shows-your-transit-choices/)